-• As already noted, by the end of the last task ("volume"), there were only two composites in the IM.
-The virtually created programming sequence shown in the preceding section led to six composites (three schemata, three cases: Figure 15) after solving six tasks, and even more composites would have been possible.
+Composites.
+By the end of the last task ("volume"), there were only two composites in the IM.
+The virtually created programming sequence shown in the preceding section led to six composites (three schemata, three cases: Figure 16) after solving six tasks, and even more composites would have been possible.
 Thus according to the IM, subject S2 does not make much use of her own previous solutions but does much problem solving.
 This conclusion is supported by an inspection of the solutions of S2 to the seven tasks.
 For example, she solves "diffmaxmin" by "maximum of a and b minus minimum of a and b", but she solves the essentially identical task "absdiff" by "if b less than a then a minus b else (a minus b) times -1".
+(As can be expected by the large number of replacements, the "absdiff" task seems to be much harder for S2 than "diffmaxmin", even though "diffmaxmin" was solved earlier.)
 Subsequently, the task "quot" is solved in yet another way by interchanging parameters.
 Thus the diversity in solution approaches is reflected in the IM by the fact that it contains only few composites.

-• Finally, what about impasses?
-Based on S2's IM we cannot predict impasses because

-- the IM currently contains only implementation knowledge ("the coder's knowledge") but no planning knowledge.
-(We work on extending the IM in this way.)

-- the IM contains sufficient implementation knowledge because, as stated, it contains all primitive node rules and parameter and constant rule from the beginning.
+- Impasses.
+Based on S2's IM we cannot predict impasses because - the IM currently contains only implementation knowledge ("the coder's knowledge") but no planning knowledge.
+(We are working on extending the IM in this way.) - the IM contains sufficient implementation knowledge because, as stated, it contains all primitive node rules and parameter and constant rule from the beginning.

 So there should be no impasses based on insufficient implementation knowledge.
 Consequently, all impasses in the protocol should be attributable to insufficient planning knowledge.
-If we propose verbalizations of uncertainty and negative comments as one empirical criterion for an impasse (similar to van Lehn, 1989; 1991b), then the protocol contains five impasses (without the hypotheses testing episodes).
-In three of these cases S2 considers different implementations ("if-then-else" or a logic operator; ">" or "<", and so on) and is uncertain about them.
+If we propose verbalizations of uncertainty and negative comments as one empirical criterion for an impasse (similar to [57, 60]), then the protocol contains five impasses (without the hypotheses testing episodes).
+Four of them occur at the tasks "interval" and "absdiff" which seemed to be most difficult for S2.
+In three impasse situations S2 considers different implementations ("if-thenelse" or a logic operator; ">" or "<", and so on) and is uncertain about them.
+(An example occurs at line 8 of Figure 17c).
 Thus there appears to be a planning problem.
-In a fourth case the impasse arises because S2 thinks that the solution just created will deliver a wrong result for a critical input value.
+In the fourth case the impasse arises because S2 thinks that the solution just created will deliver a wrong result for a critical input value.
 In response to this, S2 switches parameter names.
 This does not seem to be an implementation problem either.

-We are working on extending the ABSYNT Problem Solving Monitor and the IM by a planning level (see below).
+We are working on extending the ABSYNT Problem Solving Monitor and the IM by incorporating a planning level (see below).
 Then it should be possible also to predict impasses based on missing planning knowledge.